1852 Info 2a: John Harper Crompton |

 Spelling Whyrill CROMPTON's name

-It is possible this family name originates from Sarah Jane KNEESHAW, John harper's wife.
+It is possible this family name originates from Sarah Jane KNEESHAW, John Harper's wife.
 Sarah Jane KNEESHAW was the eldest child of nine.
 In the second quarter of 1869 the eighth child was registered as Wyrill.

 | Above: Wyrill Kneeshaw's GRO birth entry in 1869 |